untoxa/hUGEBuild/readme.md

 1. SDCC header file for the driver is here: \player-gbdk\hUGEDriver.h, example of usage is gbdk_player.c
 2. New SDCC must be used, at least #11800.
 I suggest to take snapshot from here: http://sdcc.sourceforge.net/snap.php You may take GBDK-2020 library to link with.
 3. If you need to use this with pure GBDK-2020 - no problem, just compile a song and a driver into objects and convert them with rgb2sdas utility.
 Just add converted objects to your project and use functions declared in hUGEDriver.h in your homebrew.

+# todo

+1. try to bring hUGETracker original project to life: it has a newer driver, with more functions, also a better UI, but is completely unusable because it is simply not working when compiled from the sources, and there are no more or less stable pre-compiled binaries of it to use.